intel/media-delivery/README.rst

 Ffmpeg is easy to use and flexible in supporting many video transcode pipelines.
 The ffmpeg command lines below illustrate good practices in using `ffmpeg-qsv <https://trac.ffmpeg.org/wiki/Hardware/QuickSync>`_ (Intel Quick Sync Video
-- Intel Media SDK integration into ffmpeg.
-The use of "extbrc" demonstrates the use of developer configurable bitrate control, in these examples the defaults generate streams using pyramid coding and other quality optimizations.
+- Intel Media SDK integration into ffmpeg).
+The use of "extbrc" demonstrates the use of developer configurable bitrate control, pyramid coding and other quality optimizations.
+For the details on ffmpeg-qsv supported features, read `ffmpeg-qsv capabilites <doc/features/ffmpeg/>`_.

 **Example 1: AVC VBR Encode**::